weather-gov/weather.gov/docs/research.md

-<h1> How has research been involved in informing the weather.gov 2.0 design? </h1>
+xx <h1> How has research been involved in informing the weather.gov 2.0 design? </h1>

 * Understanding the challenges that both internal and external users experience through open-ended “generative” research
 * Understanding the ins and outs of the existing systems through onsite visit